 Renowned local artist, Roman Villarreal, coined the phrase, "Art is the new steel," at the 2014 Calumet Heritage Conference, which explored the role of the arts in expressing the rich heritage of the Calumet region.
-A flourishing public art scene has been integral to placemaking throughout the region, with murals like the The Jackson 5 in downtown Gary, (top) by muralist Felix Maldonado, and Roman Villarreal's sculpture dedicated to steelworkers and their families at Steelworkers Park located on the former site of U.S. Steel South Works, Chicago.
+A flourishing public art scene has been integral to placemaking throughout the region, with murals like the The Jackson 5 in downtown Gary, (top) by muralist Felix Maldonado, and sculpture by Roman Villarreal (pictured with Mike Boos, Association for the Wolf Lake Initiative) dedicated to steelworkers and their families at Steelworkers Park located on the former site of U.S. Steel South Works, Chicago.